 While Finland is an extremely safe country, accidents do happen.
-You may unexpectedly injury yourself while participating in sports, for instance, and dealing with the aftermath can be very costly.
-It is very important to have a valid health and accident insurance policy.
+You may unexpectedly injure yourself while participating in sports, for instance, and dealing with the aftermath can be very costly.
+It is very important to have a valid health insurance policy.

-It is recommended that you take an insurance that not only covers your stay in Finland, but also on the trips to and from the country.
-If you plan on doing any traveling, it is advisable that you make sure you are covered by your insurance during your trips, too.
+It is recommended that you buy an insurance that not only covers your stay in Finland but also during trips to and from the country.
+If you plan on traveling, it is advisable that you make sure you are covered by your insurance during your trips, too.

-In case of any urgent medical attention in Finland, regardless of your nationality, you have the access to medical treatment under the Finnish legislation.
-However, if Finland does not have any social security agreements with your own home country, the health care provider has the right to charge you the full cost of the treatment.
+In case of any urgent medical attention, you are guaranteed access to medical treatment under the Finnish legislation, regardless of your nationality.
+However, if Finland does not have a social security agreement with your home country, the health care provider has the right to charge you the full cost of the treatment.

-Normally, only permanent Finnish residents are covered under the National Health Insurance scheme by Kela, the Social Insurance Institution of Finland.
-Thus, international students with a temporary student residence permit are not.
-Unless you are covered by a corresponding scheme from your own home country, of have a European Health Service Card, you are strongly advised to obtain a medical and accident insurance from a private insurance company before your arrival to Finland.
+Normally, only permanent Finnish residents are covered under the National Health Insurance scheme by the Social Insurance Institution of Finland (Kela).
+International students with a temporary student residence permit are not.
+Unless you are covered by a corresponding scheme from your own home country or have a European Health Service Card, you are strongly advised to obtain a medical insurance from a private insurance company before your arrival to Finland.

-Please refer to the website of Kela (the Social Insurance Institution of Finland) for detailed information about your coverage under the Finnish social security system.
+Please refer to the Social Insurance Institution of Finland for detailed information about coverage under the Finnish social security system.

 Student Health Services